Avaiga/taipy-doc/docs/manuals/core/entities/sequence-mgt.md

 There are two ways to retrieve a sequence:

 The first method is by getting it from its parent scenario, using the sequence name as an attribute.
-The second method to access a sequence is from its id by using the `taipy.get()^` method.
+The second method to access a sequence is from its id using the `taipy.get()^` method.

 ```python linenums="1"
 import taipy as tp